3 Practical Tips For Avoiding Yoga Injuries

-Depending on your personality, your yoga instructor, and your fellow classmates, it can be easy to get a bit competitive.
-Pushing your body too far on any given day can quickly result in a painful injury.
+Depending on your personality, your yoga instructor, and your classmates, it's easy to get a bit competitive.
+Pushing your body too far on any day can quickly result in a painful injury.

-The unskilled or questionable instructors can cause injuries by pushing students too far or by positioning your body in a pose that you’re not ready for.
-Pay attention to your instructor’s demeanour.
+The unskilled or questionable instructors can cause injuries by pushing students too far or by positioning your body in a pose you’re not ready for.
+Pay attention to your instructor’s demeanor.
 How do they handle beginner students?
-Additionally, review their credentials.
+Review their credentials.
 How long have they been teaching and where did they get their certification?

-Everyone starts yoga at the same place, as a beginner.
+Everyone starts yoga in the same place as a beginner.
 Allow yourself to be a beginner and ease into the practice.
 It can take some time to find the right instructor and yoga type for your needs and personality.
 Allow yourself time to learn and your body time to adapt.

 Additionally, give your body time to warm up and cool down before class.
 As you ease into each class, and out of it, you’re giving your body time to adapt and do what you request of it.
 That also means going into postures slowly and coming out of them slowly, too.

-Finally, don’t try to go to a yoga class once a week or once a month.
+Finally, don’t go to a yoga class once a week or once a month only.
 The more time you give your body to learn the movements and become flexible and strong, the better your classes will be.
-And most importantly you’ll reduce your risk of injury.
-Yoga is wonderful for your body, mind, and spirit.
-Take it easy on yourself and prevent injuries so you can enjoy your practice year round.

 And, most importantly, you’ll reduce your risk of injury.
 Yoga is wonderful for your body, mind, and spirit.
 Take it easy on yourself and prevent injuries so you can enjoy your practice year-round.